Nicole McKee: Early life and career

-McKee moved to Rotorua in her teens, then returned to Wellington as an adult.
-McKee became pregnant when she was 24, but her partner died in a car accident a week before their daughter was born.
+McKee was born in Lower Hutt.
+She moved to Rotorua in her teens, then returned to Wellington as an adult.
+McKee became pregnant when she was 24.
+Her partner died in a car crash a week before their daughter was born.

 Political career

-Mckee was a strong critic of the Sixth Labour Government's gun laws, passed following the Christchurch mosque shootings of 15 March 2019.
+Mckee entered public life as a lobbyist for the Council of Licensed Firearms Owners.
+Appearing in the media to criticise the Sixth Labour Government's gun law reforms, passed following the Christchurch mosque shootings of 15 March 2019.
 The new restrictions on gun ownership and game animal management are the issues which propelled her to enter politics.
 She met David Seymour, ACT's leader, through their opposition to those gun laws, and joined the ACT Party in June 2020.